rsol1225/codepath-ios-prework/README.md

 Submitted by: **Roma Solapurkar**

-**Background Color CHanging App** is an app that... changes the background color and has some introductory information about myself!
+**Background Color Changing App** is an app that... changes the background color and has some introductory information about myself!

 Time spent: **20** hours spent in total